coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_EMR.md

 One of the most common use cases for Amazon EMR is running **Apache Spark jobs** to process and analyze large datasets.
 EMR’s integration with **Apache Spark** enables efficient data processing for tasks such as **data transformation, ETL, and machine learning model training**.

 For transaction-based analytics, **Delta Lake** can be used in conjunction with Amazon EMR.
 Delta Lake provides ACID transaction support, scalable metadata handling, and time travel (bi-temporal querying), enabling powerful and reliable data lake architectures.

+For transaction-based analytics, **Delta Lake** can be used in conjunction with Amazon EMR.
+Delta Lake provides ACID transaction support, scalable metadata handling, and time travel (bi-temporal querying), enabling powerful and reliable data lake architectures.